Summer Program Ideas

-Special thanks to Mr. Maine for compiling this list.
+Special thanks to Mr. Maine for compiling most of this list.
 You can read his comments.
 Also, ask him which other students/alumni have been in these programs so you can ask them more.

 * = programs that have had recent HGM attendees